tsnl/qy/qcl/monomorphizer/README.md

 This ensures that only one copy of the extension is resident in memory at once, and prevents odd behavior when global variables are cloned.

+NOTE: since this library is statically linked with the wrapper, symbols in C++ will only update in Python-land when Cython detects the linked Python extension module, `wrapper.pyx`, has changed.

 ## Usage

 - create `template` instances for each sub-module